inverno-io/inverno-mods/inverno-http-client/README.md

     .block(); // logs request and response body
 ```

-An interceptor also allows to abort sending the actual HTTP request by returning an empty publisher in which case the current interceptable exchange with a locally populated response is emitted.
+An interceptor also allows to abort sending the actual HTTP request by returning an empty publisher in which case the current intercepted exchange with a locally populated response is emitted.

 The following example shows how to abort all HTTP requests to `/some/path` and return a local response: